-Communicating with people who are Deaf or those who have a hearing loss
+Communicating with persons who are Deaf or those who have a hearing loss

 Do not have your back to a light source

 When you are talking to the person, make sure you do not have your back to a light source (such as a window).
-This will make it more difficult for members of the public with a visual difficulty to see you or for members of the public with a hearing difficulty to lip read, as you will appear as a silhouette.
+This will make it more difficult for members of the public with a sight loss to see you or for members of the public with a hearing loss to lip-read, as you will appear as a silhouette.

 Face the person when speaking and do not cover your mouth